 Lowering ACoS isn’t always the right way to increase overall profitability.
 Ideally, your campaigns are profitable if the profit you generate is higher than the ad spend.
 So you should know break-even ACoS to ensure your ads are profitable.

 You should also know that not all revenue is created equal.
-Often, it is cheaper and easier to retain existing customers than to bring new ones.
+Often, it is cheaper and easier to retain existing customers than to bring in new ones.
 So if you want to increase the CLV (customer lifetime value) of a specific product, you can change the breakeven point accordingly.
 You can, therefore, increase your ad spend and still create long-term profits.

 Pillar #5: The Advertising Flywheel